arivgupta/arivgupta.github.io/README.md

-# v3
+# arivgupta.com

-Third iteration of my personal website built with Jekyll.
+My personal website.

+Thanks to [Brittany Chiang](http://github.com/bchiang7) for the code!

 > 📢 **PSA for those who want to fork or copy this repo and use it for their own site:**
 >
-> Please be a decent person and give me proper credit by linking back to my website!
+> Please be a decent person and give Brittany proper credit by linking back to my website!
 Refer to this handy [quora post](https://www.quora.com/Is-it-bad-to-copy-other-peoples-code) if you're not sure.

 ## Dependencies